 Crisp on the outside, light and moist on the inside, these doughnuts are comfort food through and through.
 Serve them warm with a generous sprinkling of confectioners' sugar, and you have a decadent breakfast or midnight snack.
-The doughnuts -- dropped into oil and fried until perfectly brown -- are almost as fun to make as they are to eat.

 - Yield: Makes about 20